pyepics/pyepics/doc/devices.rst

 .. method:: save_state()

-   return a dictionay of all current values -- the ''current state''.
+   return a dictionary of all current values -- the ''current state''.

 .. method:: restore_state(state)